Dr. Caroline Hackerott

 Or emailed to: email@example.com

 Students are eligible to apply for unconditional admission to the Master of Science degree program in Emergency Management and Homeland Security (EMHS) if they meet all of the following requirements.
-Additionally, all application credentials are examined by the Program Director in determining admission status.
+Additionally, all application credentials are examined by the Graduate Program Director and the Graduate Program Admission Committee when determining admission status.

 Applicants must meet the admission requirements for the Graduate College.
 Minimum undergraduate cumulative grade point average of 3.00.
 Statement of intent which addresses career goals, interests in Graduate College and emergency management, and research or practicum interests.
 Resume or vitae.
 Approval from the Program Director.